molokoloco/jQuery.boxFx/README.md

 HOW-TO / TIPS
 ================

-JavaScripted properties have the advantage to be more customisable than plain CSS.
+JavaScripted properties have the advantage to be more customizable than plain CSS.
 For that, plugin add a lot of sugar on settings :

 * Every properties is correctly "CSS3-browsers-prefixed"
-* They can be setted as plain string or as a function that take an 'index' as argument
+* They can be set as plain string or as a function that take an 'index' as argument
 * CSS sizes units can be set as : 10, '10px' or '50%' (plugin internally work with "px")

 Example :